This page outlines how Hotjar deals with incidents and planned maintenance.

 The status update is also posted to Twitter to inform customers and let them know what our team is doing to rectify the issue.

-An Incident Report is published on our Knowledge Base.
+An Incident Report is published on our status page timeline.

 Customer Reach Out.